77rap/UoW-WM9QF_PAI_Individual_Assesment_Task1/README.md

 # Public Health Data Insights Dashboard

-Desktop app for working with public health datasets.
-Import CSV files or pull data from the WHO API, then clean, filter, sort, and visualize the data.
-Everything is stored in SQLite so your imports persist between sessions.
+A desktop application for exploring and analyzing public health datasets.
+Import data from CSV files or the WHO Global Health Observatory (GHO) API, then clean, filter, sort, and visualize your data.
+All imports are persisted in a local SQLite database.

 Built with Python, Tkinter, pandas, and matplotlib.